codsen/codsen/packages/string-strip-html/README.md

 ## Documentation

 Please [visit codsen.com](https://codsen.com/os/string-strip-html/) for a full description of the API.
+Also, try the [GUI playground](https://codsen.com/os/string-strip-html/play).

 ## Contributing